-1931 Playwright, producer David Belasco dies today in New York City.
+1931 Playwright and producer David Belasco dies in New York City.
 He began his theatrical life as a child actor in California and started writing plays in his twenties.
 He adapted the John Luther Long story into the play Madame Butterfly in 1900.
-In 1905 he wrote, directed, and produced The Girl of the Golden West.
-In 1906 he built the Stuyvesant Theatre which is now Broadway's Belasco Theater.
+In 1905, he wrote, directed, and produced The Girl of the Golden West.
+In 1906, he built the Stuyvesant Theatre which is now Broadway's Belasco Theatre.
 Belasco liked to shave six years off his age, but it's generally assumed he was 78 at the time of his death.
 According to Broadway legend, his ghost haunts the apartment where he lived above the theatre that bears his name.

 1951 Barbara Cook makes her Broadway debut in E.Y.
-Harburg, Sammy Fain and Fred Saidy's Flahooley.
+Harburg, Sammy Fain, and Fred Saidy's Flahooley.
 The musical's cast also includes Irwin Corey, Peruvian singer Yma Sumac, and Bil Baird's Marionettes.
-It will last only 40 performances at the Broadhurst Theatre.
+It lasts 40 performances at the Broadhurst Theatre.

 1986 Craig + Craig = 3.
-Playwright Craig Lucas along with composer-lyricist Craig Carnelia create the musical Three Postcards which opens Off-Broadway at Playwrights Horizons.
+Playwright Craig Lucas and composer-lyricist Craig Carnelia create the musical Three Postcards which opens Off-Broadway at Playwrights Horizons.
 The show, about three friends who have a reunion of their own, is directed by Norman René.

 1999 Stephen Sondheim's long-unproduced 1954 musical, Saturday Night, sees the stage as it starts previews in Chicago, sporting two new songs and an edited script.
 The musical, about pals in 1929 Brooklyn, was to have been Sondheim's professional debut in the mid-1950s, but a production was thwarted by the death of the producer.
-The musical will make its New York premiere Off-Broadway at Second Stage Theatre on Feb.
-14 the following year.
+The musical makes its New York premiere Off-Broadway at Second Stage Theater on February 14 the following year.